POSTECH-CVLab/PyTorch-StudioGAN/README.md

 Note that StudioGAN logs Pytorch-based IS during the training.

 ### Frechet Inception Distance (FID)
 FID is a widely used metric to evaluate the performance of a GAN model.
-Calculating FID requires a pre-trained inception-V3 network, and modern approaches use [Tensorflow-based FID](https://github.com/bioinf-jku/TTUR), or [PyTorch-based FID](https://github.com/mseitzer/pytorch-fid).
-StudioGAN utilizes the PyTorch-based FID to test GAN models in the same PyTorch environment.
-We show that the PyTorch based FID implementation provides [almost the same results](https://github.com/POSTECH-CVLab/PyTorch-StudioGAN/blob/master/docs/figures/Table3.png) with the TensorFlow implementation.
+Calculating FID requires a pre-trained inception-V3 network, and modern approaches use [Tensorflow-based FID](https://github.com/bioinf-jku/TTUR).
+StudioGAN utilizes the [PyTorch-based FID](https://github.com/mseitzer/pytorch-fid) to test GAN models in the same PyTorch environment.
+We show that the PyTorch based FID implementation provides [almost the same results](https://github.com/POSTECH-CVLab/PyTorch-StudioGAN/blob/master/docs/figures/Table3.png) with the TensorFlow implementation (See Appendix F of [our paper](https://arxiv.org/abs/2006.12681)).

 ### Precision and Recall (PR)
+Precision and Recall are two separate metrics of how accurately the generator can learn the target distribution and how well it covers the target distribution, respectively.
+Calculating Precision and Recall requires a pre-trained inception network, and StudioGAN utilizes the same Inception-V3 model used in calculating FID.
+To compute Precision and Recall, we use the same hyperparameters with the [original implementation](https://github.com/msmsajjadi/precision-recall-distributions).
+To compare at a glance, we calculate the F-beta score suggested in the [paper](https://arxiv.org/abs/1806.00035).
+Please refer to the paper for details.

 ## Results

 #### ※ We always welcome your contribution if you find any wrong implementation, bug, and misreported score.

-We report the best IS, FID, and PR values of various GANs.
+We report the best IS, FID, and F_beta values of various GANs.

 We don't apply Synchronized Batch Normalization to all experiments.